dr8co/LiteString/README.md

 bool string_erase(lite_string *const restrict s, const size_t index)
 // Removes the character at a given index in the string.

+bool string_erase_range(lite_string *restrict s, size_t start, size_t count)
+// Removes a specified number of characters from a string, starting from a specified index.

 bool string_push_back(lite_string *const restrict s, const char c)
 // Appends a character to the end of a string.